sarahciston/codingcare/_drafts/interviews.md

 78
 00:12:22.790 --> 00:12:29.189
 Garrett Flynn: that would be a problem.
-You know what I mean like, it's less of the specifics of the project itself and more related to the fact that

-79
-00:12:29.270 --> 00:12:37.720
-Garrett Flynn: I need to realize it's an active choice, and that there are other options, and that there may be externalities to that decision.
+You know what I mean like, it's less of the specifics of the project itself and more related to the fact that I need to realize it's an active choice, and that there are other options, and that there may be externalities to that decision.

 80
 00:12:37.850 --> 00:12:40.620